UMAprotocol/protocol/packages/core/contracts/cross-chain-oracle/README.md

 To finalize **Arbitrum** transactions see their docs [here](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/outbox-execute) on how to do this.
 Alternatively, Arbiscan provides a list of L2->L1 transactions and a UI for finalizing those that have passed liveness.
 This can also be used if you don't want to run the `outbox-execute` script.
 The relevant page can be found [here](https://arbiscan.io/txsExit).

 To finalize **Optimism** transactions see the equivalent script [here](https://github.com/ethereum-optimism/optimism/blob/develop/packages/message-relayer/src/exec/withdraw.ts).
 Optimism's Etherscan also provides a UI, similar to Arbitrum, which can be found [here](https://optimistic.etherscan.io/txsExit).

+**Boba** at present auto-finalizes all L2->L1 transactions without any required user intervention.